vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 32 - Authentication and Security/README.md

   * The package that we are going to use to implement this type of functionality is called: __Passport.js__.

 ## Level 5 - Passport.js
+* Now we are going to implement the concept of cookies and sessions by using a few JavaScript packages.
+Specifically, we are going the following packages: __```passport passport-local passport-local-mongoose express-session```__.
+*

 ## Level 6 - OAuth 2.0